d4n1elchen/d4n1elchen.github.io/source/_posts/Leetcode-Node-Inordered-BST-Iterator.md

 ## Thought

-The strategy is the same as finding two elements that sum of them equals to k in a sorted array.
+The strategy is the same as finding two elements in a sorted array that sum of them equals to k.
 But we cannot perform random access on a BST.
-The key point of this question is to either rebuild the sorted array by inorder traversal through BST.
+The key point of this question is to either rebuild the sorted array by inorder traversal through BST or iteratively go through the BST also in inorder order.

 There's a clear and efficient solution posted in the discussion that he implemented a BST Iterator to simulate the two pointer sweeping in the sorted array version.